hyperFounder/hyperFounder/README.md

 - email: rxr274@student.bham.ac.uk
 ___

-I work in the finance industry as an actuary, and have extensive knowledge in
+I start working in finance as an actuary in September of 2024, and have extensive knowledge in

 - algorithmic trading (MQL5)
-- trading robots, expert advisors, etc.
+- trading robots, expert advisors for the Metatrader platform.